 The Legal Skills & Professionalism Program

-The SLS Legal Skills and Professionalism Program is designed to prepare students for the successful practice of law.
+The Savannah Law School Legal Skills and Professionalism Program is designed to prepare our students for the successful practice of law.
 During their law school careers, students will be exposed to legal writing and other practical skills through both required and elective courses.
 Prior to graduation, all students must complete a minimum of eleven credit hours in the area of writing and legal skills.
 The purpose of these courses is to teach students the practical conventions associated with law-related writing and lawyering skills as well as provide students an opportunity to practice them in a controlled setting.
 These courses also serve as a bridge between doctrinal courses and the practice of law by requiring students to consider and resolve legal questions in the context of specific fact patterns.

 The core attributes of the Legal Skills & Professionalism Program involve: